apache/tvm/docs/dev/virtual_machine.rst

 ================================================

-Relay, a new program representation, has enabled the representation and optimization of a greater breadth of machine learning programs.
+Relay, a new program representation, has enabled the representation and optimization of a great breadth of machine learning programs.
 Unfortunately, by supporting a more expressive set of programs, we have introduced several new execution challenges.

-Relay's “debug” interpreter can execute the full language but has notable limitations that make it unsuited for production deployments.
+Relay's interpreter can execute the full language but has notable limitations that make it unsuited for production deployments.
 It is structured as an inefficient interpreter that performs AST traversal to execute the program.
 This approach is conceptually simple but requires traversal of the program for each evaluation.
 The program is stored as a